johandry/CKAD/Labs/Ch06/README.md

 ## Chapter 6: Security

+**IMPORTAT**: Network Policies do not work on Kubernetes on Docker for Desktop

 ### Documentation

 * kubernetes.io > Reference > Accessing the API > [Controlling Access to the Kubernetes API](https://kubernetes.io/docs/reference/access-authn-authz/controlling-access/)